lineality/definition_behavior_studies/README.md

 4.4.1.2.1  time, body
 4.4.1.2.2  object location event
 4.4.1.2.3  behaviors, policies
+4.4.1.2.3.1 behaviors details:
-4.4.1.2.3.1 Behaviors: in / out;
+in / out;
 on / off;
 start / stop;
 begin / end;
 dual / non-dual;
 mundane / non-mundane
+4.4.1.2.3.2 Policies details:
-4.4.1.2.3.2 Policies: perception, translation, coordination, collaboration non-discrimination, non-collapse 4.4.2 Reception Reflection Absorption
+perception, translation, coordination, collaboration, non-discrimination, non-collapse 4.4.2 Reception, Reflection, Absorption
 4.4.3 Something-hard, Something-Soft Areas
 4.4.4 (basal) Input-Output Processing Areas
 4.4.5 Cross Context Areas

 5. Definition Dark Areas / off the one-tree

-6. World Dancing, World Singing, the song and dance of compromise
+6. World Dancing, World Singing: the song and dance of compromise

 7. Professional Technical Production Advice: six sigma for rivers, grains of sand, ecosystems, keystone species

-8. Number 8 (kind of a separate branch-area)
+8. Number 8 (misc)
 Help others at all times:

 1. I will do my best to help all parties according to all known best practice standards and protocols; to manage down or manage to equilibrium system-collapse, to manage up or manage to equilibrium system-value-function-and-meaning.